Porphobilinogen, Quantitative, Random, Urine

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

-First-line test for establishing a tentative diagnosis for acute neuropathic porphyria including acute intermittent porphyria, hereditary coproporphyria, and variegate porphyria.
+First-line test for evaluation of a suspected acute porphyria: acute intermittent porphyria, hereditary coproporphyria, and variegate porphyria

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-Ideally, specimen collection should occur during the acute phase.
+It is recommended that the specimen collection for analysis should occur during the acute phase.
 Porphobilinogen (PBG) may be normal when the patient is not exhibiting symptoms.